Volandimer1/Test1/README.md

-To test app properly - Switch build for android and portrait resolution only .
+To test app properly - Switch build for android and portrait resolution only (16*9 preferably).